felipemaiapolo/tinyBenchmarks/tutorials/README.md

 - The `.py` files included in this repository are called inside the Jupyter notebooks and are not intended to be run separately.
 Make sure to follow the notebooks for the full tutorial experience.

-## Contribution

-Feel free to fork this repository and submit pull requests to contribute to this project.
-If you encounter any issues or have suggestions, please open an issue in this repository.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.